-Today is Mother's Day in Hong Kong, and much of the world (if you forgot, head to page 11 for some easy recipes to impress Mum so she hopefully forgives your amnesia).
-It's a day when we celebrate the kindness of the women who raise us, and give them back a little of that selflessness.
+Today is Mother’s Day in Hong Kong, and much of the world.
+It’s a day when we celebrate the kindness of the women who raise us, and give them back a little of that selflessness.

 But things aren’t so predictable with animals.
 In honour of this special day - and to remind you not to take your mum for granted - we picked the brains of YP pet columnist, Dr Michael Bradley of Stanley Veterinary Clinic, to find out about some of the unusual ways some animal mothers treat their offspring.

 Mummy, what are you?

 The duck-billed platypus is an odd creature: it looks like a mix between a guinea pig, duck and Wolverine.
 It is one of two mammals to lay eggs, like a bird, instead of giving birth.